Benevanio/Portifolio/README.md

 # Portfolio Website

-This is my personal portfolio built using React.js and Sass.
+This is my personal portfolio built using React.js and Tailwind CSS.
 The mobile menu is implemented using the React UserState Hook, responsible for controlling the menu state via a ternary operator.
 The project structure includes the following pages:

 - **Components:** Houses each application component and its respective style sheet.
-- **Section:** A place to store sections and their style sheets.
 - The entire page is rendered in `App.js`.
 - Navigation is implemented using React Router Dom.